MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/turn-on-definition-retirement.md

 - [Microsoft Defender for Endpoint Plan 1](https://go.microsoft.com/fwlink/p/?linkid=2154037)
 - [Microsoft Defender for Endpoint Plan 2](https://go.microsoft.com/fwlink/p/?linkid=2154037)

 You can configure definition retirement using Group Policy.
 Definition retirement checks to see if a computer has the required security updates necessary to protect it against a particular vulnerability.
-If the system is not vulnerable to the exploit detected by a definition, then that definition is "retired".
-If all security intelligence for a given protocol are retired then that protocol is no longer parsed.
+If the system isn't vulnerable to the exploit detected by a definition, then that definition is "retired".
+If all security intelligence for a given protocol are retired, then that protocol is no longer parsed.
 Enabling this feature helps to improve performance.
-On a computer that is up-to-date with all the latest security updates, network protection will have no impact on network performance.
+On a computer that is up-to-date with all the latest security updates, network protection has no impact on network performance.

 ## Use Group Policy to configure definition retirement